-Bizet and One of the World's Favourite Operas: Carmen
+2. Bizet and One of the World's Favourite Operas: "Carmen"

 What a pity the music to this most human of operas was not appreciated at the premiere although some composers in the audience did have favourable comments to make, but certainly not all.

-From the first bars impending doom hovers like a black cloud over the orchestral pit.
-Carmen with its wealth of memorable and immensely singable tunes has become one of the all time favourites among opera goers and arrangers of his arias.
-Even ice skaters love to chose Carmen to dance to.
+From the first bars, impending doom hovers like a black cloud over the orchestral pit.
+Carmen with its wealth of memorable and immensely singable tunes has become one of the all-time favourites among opera-goers and arrangers of his arias.
+Even ice skaters love to choose Carmen to dance to.

 Bizet never knew the success it was would achieve.
 "I foresee a definite and hopeless flop", he said.
 He fell into despair and died three months after the apparent failure of the opening night of heart failure.
 He was thirty-six.
 Within a year Carmen was a hit.2